adojos/vbsx-Validator/README.md

 Also supports Batch (Multiple XML Files) as a single operation.
 Validate hundreds of XML against a single or multple XSD as one batch operation.
 Generates verbose log file for all operations and output.

 No-frills, lightweight yet powerful!
 Built specifically on **windows native** technologies!
 This has **no dependency on third party** compiler / interpreters / engines (e.g. java, nodejs. .NET or other such runtimes).
+However it does utilizes some _'legacy'_ dependencies listed in below sections.

 ### Download